iwasz/oledgui/README.md

   * [ ] How to set the initial value other than assiging a widget to a variable and then using variable's methods?

 # Documentation TODO:
-* When you implemnt a custom widget, bu default it is not focusable.
+* When you implemnt a custom widget, by default it is not focusable.
 Inherit from og::Focusable to change it.
 * ~~Display has its own context, so you don;t have to use a window???~~ It was removed.
 * Some (text() ?)functions behave like the std::make_pair does in a way that they strip out the reference wrappers.
 * Only '\n's are recognized as newline characters by text widget.